-Places available on national offer day 42
+Places available on national offer day

-Maidon Friegh in Reading Admission number 190 egii iii Neauing - Auinissioii number 100 Total number of children offered a place on National offer day: 180 Children with a statement of special needs naming the school and looked 1 after children or previously looked after children Children who are eligible for Pupil Premium at the time of application 18 Children of staff at Maiden Erlegh in Reading 0 Children with siblings at the school 31 Children attending feeder primary schools 88 Other Children - the tie breaker of straight-line distance from home to school was used as it was not possible to offer every child a place in this category.
-The last child offered a place, lives 1.442 miles from the school's data point.
-42 Children with a statement of special needs naming the school and looked after children or previously looked after children Children who are eligible for Pupil Premium at the time of application Children of staff at Maiden Erlegh in Reading Children with siblings at the school Children attending feeder primary schools Other Children - the tie breaker of straight-line distance from home to school was used as it was not possible to offer every child a place in this category.
-The last child offered a place, lives 1.442 miles from the school's
+Maiden Erl egh in Reading - Admission number 180 Category Total number of children offered a place on National offer day: 180 Children with a statement of special needs naming the school and looked after children or previously looked after children 3 2 Children who are eligible for Pupil Premium at the time of application 21 3 Children of staff at Maiden Erlegh in Reading 0 4 Children with siblings at the school 33 5 Children attending feeder primary schools 88 6 Other Children - the tie breaker of straight-line distance from home to school was used as it was not possible to offer every child a place in this category.
+The last child offered a place, lives 1.313 miles from the school's data point.
+It was not possible to offer a place to 104 children from category 6 35

-Reading Gi rls School - Admission number 180, including 42 selective places Category Total number of children offered a place on National offer day: 180 Children with a statement of special needs naming the school and Looked After Children or previously Looked After Children 4 2 Up to 42 places may be selected by ability assessed by means of selection tests and ranked according to the results of the tests.
-42 Then the re emaining places up to 180 will be allocated according to the following criteria: 3 children on the basis of social or medical need.
+Reading Girls School - Admission number 180, including 42 selective places Category Total number of children offered a place on National offer day: 180 Children with a statement of special needs naming the school and Looked After Children or previously Looked After Children 1 2 Up to 42 places may be selected by ability assessed by means of selection tests and ranked according to the results of the tests.
+31 Then the re emaining places up to 180 will be allocated according to the following criteria: 3 children on the basis of social or medical need.
 0 4 children with siblings at the school.
-19 5 children of staff at the school, 0 6 children who attend named feeder schools - Battle Primary Academy.
-3 7 Other Children - the tie breaker of straight-line distance from home to school was used as it was not possible to offer every child a place in this category.
-The last child offered a place lives 2.185 miles from the school's data point.
-It was not possible to offer a place to 25 children from category 7 112
+25 5 children of staff at the school, 0 6 children who attend named feeder schools - Battle Primary Academy.
+2 7 Other Children - the tie breaker of straight-line distance from home to school was used as it was not possible to offer every child a place in this category.
+The last child offered a place lives 2.546 miles from the school's data point.
+It was not possible to offer a place to 17 children from category 7 121